 Pursuant to Article 10(a)(ii) and Annex VI, section 2 of the REACH Regulation, the technical dossier of the registration shall include information on the identity of the substance.
-Annex VI, section 2 lists information requirements that shall be sufficient to identify the registered substance.

-(a) Composition of the registered substance (Annex VI, 2.3.):
+Annex VI, section 2 lists information requirements that shall be sufficient to identify the registered substance, including the composition of the registered substance (Annex VI, 2.3.).